‘Torso Killer’ pleads guilty in 1974 cold-case murders

 Cottingham has been in prison since 1981 but confessed to three of the murders, dating back to the late 1960s, last year.

+Investigators in both states were able to tie Cottingham to other murders and sexual assaults, but Grieco remembered Cottingham “played games” with investigators for years regarding the Pryor-Kelly murders as he sought to trade information for better treatment in prison.

+“Seeing how the families are destroyed, you can’t help but feel their pain,” he said.
+“But we had nothing, other than what he would tell us.
+And he knew we wanted this one so bad, which is why he took so long.
+I think he figured, ‘I’m going to just toy with them, and as long as I can drag it out, I will.’ ”

-He is known as the “Torso Killer” for brutally dismembering his victims by cutting off their limbs and heads.
+He became known as the “Torso Killer” for brutally dismembering his victims by cutting off their limbs and heads.
 Mary Ann and Lorraine were found five days after they went missing — their nude, battered bodies discovered facedown in the woods of North Jersey.

 Lorraine was reportedly found with a beaded bracelet and a necklace that read “Lorraine and Ricky,” a reference to her boyfriend.
 Mary Ann was discovered with a gold cross, a gift from her godfather.